When to Use “The” in English: The Definitive Guide

 English doesn’t normally use “the” with country names.
-For example, you would not say, “the Germany,” “the France” or “the Croatia.”
+For example, you would not say, “the Germany,” “the Croatia” or “the Japan.”
 However, there are exceptions (examples that don’t follow the rules).

-We do use “the” in English when talking about countries comprised (made up) of many lands, territories, states or islands:
+We do use “the” in English to talk about countries comprised (made up) of many lands, territories, states or islands.
+Some examples include:

 - The Philippines

 You use “the” in front of names of oceans, rivers, seas, straits and gulfs, as well as mountain ranges:

 A few bays also use “the,” usually when their names follow the pattern, “the Bay of _____”: